esase/tiny-skeleton/docs/index.rst

             ],
         ];

-We slitted the :code:`http` and :code:`http api` routes due to different error handling.
-For example when the :code:`404` error occurred we display a normal `404 page` for the :code:`http` routes and a :code:`json response` for the api ones.
+We split the :code:`http` and :code:`http api` routes due to different error handling strategy.
+For example when the :code:`404` error occurred we display a normal `404 page`  but for the api routes whe display :code:`json response`.

 The routes registration process maybe changed by :code:`listeners`.
 For instance you can add a new route or delete some of existing ones using different criteria.
 Read more at: :ref:`Route events`